Three Represents: Influence and reception

 Zheng Bijian, the executive vice president of the Central Party School who has been active in helping to create the Three Represents, argued that a party of the whole people would be a catch-all party that would include diverse and conflicting interests.
 To include all of the broad mass of contemporary Chinese intellectuals, science and technology workers, cultural workers, and economic managers, in the category of the so-called 'middle class' would weaken or even obliterate the working class.
 At the time Jiang announced the theory, most entrepreneurs who were members of the CCP had been party members before starting their businesses.
 This change allowed for a new cohort of party members who could join after having had success in business.
 The greatest jump in the numbers of party members who are also entrepreneurs came in 2001, not long after the announcement of the Three Represents.
 In recent years (as of 2022), around 30-35% of Chinese entrepreneurs have been party members.

 Academic Lin Chun writes that while "nothing was politically incorrect in this banal statement" of the Three Represents, "it simply signaled that the party no longer even pretended to be the vanguard of the working class."
 Academics Steve Tsang and Olivia Cheung observe that the Three Represents helped co-opt economic elites and extend the party's reach into the growing private sector.
 Academic Pang Laikwan describes the Three Represents as legitimating privately owned enterprises in the context of the socialist market economy.
+Recently the co-optation strategy has been retracted by the CCP.
+Since Xi Jinping succeeded as the CCP general secretary and took power in 2012, many elites and business owners have been under threat from the CCP's reform spree, which includes the implementation of the anti-corruption campaign and strict guidelines on many technology companies.
+In other words, under Xi's administration, the co-optation strategy has been undermined, though it is still relevant towards understanding the CCP's membership demographic.